locustio/locust/docs/running-in-debugger.rst

     | VS Code/pydev may give you warnings about:
     | ``sys.settrace() should not be used when the debugger is being used``
-    | It can safely be ignored.
+    | It can safely be ignored (and if you know how to get rid of it, please let us know)